ismailakinkunmi/Todo-List/README.md

 # Today's To Do

-## This is a simple daily todo structure
+## This is a simple daily To Do list application

 ## Getting Started